 Marlow Moss is a British artist who was born in London in 1889.
-From an early age, Marlow was very creative and curious about many different art forms, including music, ballet, writing, art and architecture!
-After studying at two art schools in London and one in Cornwall, Marlow moved to France in 1927, and it was there that Moss really found their voice as one of Paris’s exciting, modern artists!
+From an early age, Marlow Moss was very creative and curious about many different art forms, including music, ballet, writing, art and architecture!
+After studying at two art schools in London and one in Cornwall, Marlow Moss moved to France in 1927, and it was there that Marlow Moss really found a voice as one of Paris’s exciting, modern artists!

-Marlow mostly made paintings and sculptures, like the beautiful bronze and granite one above.
-They were part of a group called ‘Abstraction-Création’ who didn’t try to make their art look like ‘real’ people or objects.
-They enjoyed ideas that were harder to pin down.
+Marlow Moss mostly made paintings and sculptures, like the beautiful bronze and granite one above.
+Marlow Moss was part of a group called ‘Abstraction-Création’ who didn’t try to make art look like ‘real’ people or objects.
+Marlow Moss enjoyed ideas that were harder to pin down.

 Hang on – but what are paintings full of squares actually about?